FullStacksDev/angular-and-firebase-template/README.md

 You are free to use and customize this template as you want — build a prototype, an internal tool, a side project, or the next big thing.

+> [!TIP]
+>
+> To see this template in action, and learn more about Angular and Firebase, check out the free [simple example app](https://github.com/FullStacksDev/angular-and-firebase-simple-example-app) with its comprehensive learning content.

 ## Features

 This template gives you an empty app skeleton, working end-to-end, with the following included: